icaros-usc/pyribs/CONTRIBUTING.rst

 .. contents ::

-You can contribute in many ways:
+You can contribute in many ways.

 Types of Contributions
 ----------------------